BurntxNoodle/CTF/README.md

 ## CTF
 I am currently learning how to CTF by doing some challenges, reading writeups, and writing my own writeups with what I learned.
+These writeups will be in-depth.

 I will be posting CTF writeups, summaries of challenges, guides, notes, etc.
 This repository will also contain wargames such as OverTheWire and pwnable.kr